tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

 Runs every test class (sanity, HU acid, 6-max acid, baseline-quality).
 Under `forkCount=0.6C` (≈ 5 concurrent JVMs on an 8-core machine) the
-full validation suite at 25 000 hands per matchup completes in roughly 2 hours of wall-clock time.
+full validation suite at 10 000 hands per matchup completes in roughly 4 hours of wall-clock time (§ 10).
 The forkCount is set in the project's top-level `pom.xml` `maven-surefire-plugin` configuration.

 ### 9.2 Just the 6-max gradient tests